fbpx

 On that same note, not all pets know when it’s time to take a break in the shade.
 Make sure you keep an eye on your pets when they’re outdoors.

-Tip 5: Stay Hydrated
+Tip 5: Keep You and Your Pets Hydrated

-If you’re thirsty, you’re already dehydrated.
+Remember, if you’re thirsty, you’re already dehydrated.

 Dehydration can result in a myriad of symptoms from muscle cramps to death.